doctypehuman/rhcsa2021/README.md

-## Hello Github !!
+## Hello GitHub !!

 ### This repository has been made to document my efforts and also to create notes as reference for others who would like to have a crack at RHCSA.

-### The objectives that have been stated here are further explord in detail in the folder [Objectives](/Objectives)
+### The objectives that have been stated here are further explored in detail in the folder [Objectives](/Objectives)

 ##### This repository is an ongoing effort and will continue to develop till the exam is cleared.

 ##### The goal is to convert this into a one page reference once all the topics are covered.

-### Feel free to copy, past and use this repository to your liking.
+### Feel free to copy, paste and use this repository to your liking.

 _Please note that these objectives were taken from the official Red Hat website on 18.02.2021.
 For the latest objectives please visit [Red Hat.](https://www.redhat.com/en/services/training/ex200-red-hat-certified-system-administrator-rhcsa-exam?section=Objectives)_